-Delete(x): Directly after splicing out a node traverse the path from the spliced out node upwards, and decrease the size counter on every node on this path.
+Insert(x): When going down the search path increase the size field for each visited node.
 Maintain the size field during rotations.

 Rotations

 The only operation during the fix-up procedure that alters the tree and requires an update of the size-field: